This pricing example is based on the Professional Plan subscription.

 Let’s assume your ROS software application has two modules say A and B. You intend to deploy three instances of A in the cloud, an instance of B on your device, and attach a persistent storage volume of 32GiB size to your application.
 You also want the ROS application to run for 10 hours a day.

-In rapyuta.io, the ROS software application is modelled as a ROS package.
+In rapyuta.io, the ROS software application is modeled as a ROS package.
 The application modules are implemented as components of the package, and each component has at least one executable (a runnable entity).
 The instances of a component are called replicas.

 You will create a ROS package with two components say compA and compB using rapyuta.io.